ahhdiii/checkpwd/README.md

 > Uses [getpass](https://docs.python.org/3/library/getpass.html) library to handle password inputs to securely input the password without being printed on the terminal.

-> Re-prompts the user to confirm the password.
+> Prompts the user to re-enter the password to confirm it.

 > Checks for atleast one uppercase and lowercase character, special characters and only accepts the password if its length is longer than 8.